AndrewBarba/eece2160/project/REPORT.md

 In the code we heavily used Classes, Structs, file descriptors and writing to standard out.
 All of the code is organized into folders that separate the functionality of each component.
 This makes the code easy to read and even easier to navigate.
 All header files are fully documented so a new reader can easily learn how the components fit together without digging into implementation.
 Finally, a single Makefile is responsible for compiling the code into a `main` executable.

 In order to expose our game to the end user we ended up building a single `render` function in the `Game` class that handled redrawing the state of the game on each *tick*.
 A *tick* in this case is just one iteration of the main run loop.
-In the run loop we did a couple things:
+In the run loop we did 3 main things:

 1. Read in an acceleration event from the Wii remote
 2. Update the state of the game